 Next, a menu of available software subsets is displayed.
 The menu first shows a list of mandatory software subsets for the country or language you selected.
 These software subsets will be loaded automatically.
 The installation procedure then displays a list of optional software subsets that you can install depending on which countries you have selected.
 If you specify more than one number at the prompt, separate each number with a space or a comma.
 Separate a range of numbers with a hyphen (-).

-The following example shows the optional software that is available when Japan, Taiwan, and The People's Republic of China are the countries chosen for worldwide support.
+The following example shows the optional software that is available when Japan is chosen.
 The software subset list is similar to the following: